MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 ## Turn on classification to run continuously in the background

 This configuration uses a label [advanced setting](#how-to-configure-advanced-settings-for-the-client-by-using-office-365-security--compliance-center-powershell) that you must configure by using Office 365 Security & Compliance Center PowerShell.
-This setting is in preview and might change.

 When you configure this setting, it changes the default behavior of how the Azure Information Protection unified labeling client applies automatic and recommended labels to documents: